-Like I mentioned in my article on LSD Myths, LSD does not cause long-term insanity in people with healthy mental stability.
-However, it causes issues with those susceptible to mental illness.
+As we’ve written about in LSD Myths, LSD does not cause long-term insanity in people with healthy mental stability.
+However, it can cause issues with those susceptible to mental illness.

-If you have a history of mental health issues, you don’t necessarily need to eliminate all psychedelic use.
-Rather, proceed with extreme caution.
+If you have a history of mental health issues, you don’t necessarily need to eliminate all psychedelic use, but you should proceed with extreme caution.

 It is best to get a feel for psychedelics, and the effects they have on you, before jumping too deep into the rabbit hole.
 If you jump too deep the first time, your ability to enjoy psychedelics in the future will be affected.

-“For your first time, I recommend no higher than 100 micrograms.”
+“For your first time, we recommend no more than 100 micrograms.”

 As a brief review, here are the 6 S’s:

 Set: Healthy, positive mindset before taking a psychedelic.